stcorp/muninn/README.rst

 - ``root``: The root path on disk of the archive.

-- ``backend``: The backend used for storing product attributes.
+- ``backend``: The backend used for storing product properties.
 The currently supported backends are ``postgresql`` and ``sqlite``.

 - ``use_symlinks``: If set to ``true``, an archived product will consist of